lubusIN/vscode-powerpack/README.md

 --------------------
 Extension pack to add awesomeness to visual studio code.

-Installs following extensions to enhance you workflow.
+Installs following extensions to enhance your workflow.

 - Sublime keybindings: Use sublime keymaps
 - EditorConfig: Support for .editorconfig